 - Prevents urinary tract infections because it is a good source of fluids, which will help you to produce more urine.

-The benefits of kombucha are greater than when black or green teas are taken in their traditional form, and therefore this beverage has been used as a powerful health aid.
+The benefits of kombucha are greater than when black or green teas are taken in their traditional form, and therefore this beverage can be used as a powerful health aid.

 Kombucha with lemon and ginger

-Put the ginger slices and the lemon juice in a clean bottle.
-Add the kombucha to the bottle, filling it well until the bottle is completely full, so that there is no air in the bottle.
-Cover and let it rest for 3 to 7 days, which is the time required for further fermentation, but in general this flavored beverage will be ready after 5 days of fermentation.
-However, the drink creates gas quickly and some consumers like its taste after only 24 hours of the second fermentation process.
+Place the ginger slices and the lemon juice at the bottom of the container.
+Add the kombucha to the container, filling it all the way to the top so that there is no air in it.
+Place the lid and let it rest for 3 to 7 days, which is the time required for further fermentation.
+In general, this flavored beverage will be ready after 5 days of fermentation.
+However, the drink creates gas quickly and some people like its taste after only 24 hours of the second fermentation process.

-To make the kombucha with other flavors, you just have to beat the fruit in the blender, strain and add in the bottle along with the kombucha base, waiting for 5 days, because the new fermentation will add flavor to the drink.
+To make the kombucha with other flavors, you simply have to mix the fruit in the blender, strain and add the juice to the bottle along with the kombucha base, then wait for 5 days, because the new fermentation will add flavor to the drink.

-Ready-to-eat Kombucha can be found in health food and nutrition stores, being available in both traditional flavor and varied fruit and spice flavors.
+Ready-to-drink kombucha can be found in health food and nutrition stores.
+It can be found in both the traditional flavor and enhanced with varied fruit and spice flavors.

-Since Scoby, which is the mushroom or kombucha wafer with the fungi and bacteria responsible for the fermentation of the drink, can be found on websites or forums on the internet that offer scoby for free, just like with Kefir.
-As each fermentation a new scoby is formed, kombucha consumers usually donate their scobys to other people who wish to make the drink at home.
+Scoby, which is the kombucha mushroom with the fungi and bacteria responsible for the fermentation of the drink, can be found on websites or forums on the internet that offer Scoby for free, just like with kefir.
+As with each fermentation a new Scoby is formed, kombucha consumers usually donate their Scobys to other people who wish to make the drink at home.